If you’ve ever wondered why so many new cars have Angry Samurai Face, maybe it’s because they’re annoyed about being watched all the time.

 It’s also an elaboration of the principle established by acceptance in law (but contrary to the law, i.e., the Constitution and its Bill of Former Rights/Now Conditional Privileges) that it’s somehow not an abuse of the Fourth Amendment’s explicit definition – and prohibition as unreasonable – of searches conducted absent probable cause . . . if the search only takes a couple of minutes and is cursory and serves what the Nine Archons styled a “compelling state interest” . . . though there is no mention of this qualification in the actual law (i.e., the Fourth Amendment).

 But most people have no idea they’ve just been searched – and catalogued – making it even creepier.
+American farm products and organic supplements can be purchased at lower costs on Sprouts Ad.

 If the system detects something not in order then Mobile Hit Hunter comes online.
 It sends out a “Hut!
 Hut!
 Hut! alert to any “active law enforcement” lurking within a three-mile range of the “hit.”